Zoology through the artist’s lens

 The first thing Rosamond Purcell photographed at Harvard’s Museum of Comparative Zoology back in the 1980s was a pangolin, or scaly anteater, with “armor-like overlapping limpet shells and rapier claws.”
 The animal caught her eye because of its resemblance to a pinecone, so she placed a pinecone in the frame.

 A seed was planted, and Purcell has since shot hundreds of photos at the MCZ alone — thousands more in her wide-ranging career.
-Purcell is speaking Thursday at 6 p.m. at the MCZ about its role in her evolution as an artist.
+Purcell is speaking Thursday at 6 p.m. at the Harvard Museum of Natural History about the MCZ’s role in her evolution as an artist

 Most of Purcell’s first photographs in the mid-70s were portraits of friends.
 Looking for a challenge, she wondered what would happen if she took photos of subjects she disliked or feared.
 Enter the MCZ.
 “I thought if I focused my lens on something that really gives me the creeps, I’d be getting somewhere.”